msbenjamin12/simpledns-installer/README.md

-# simpledns-bootstrap
+# simpledns-installer
 This repo contains ONLY the bootstrap installer and the README.
 It is safe, public, and designed for use with private SimpleDNS repo - during development.

-# SimpleDNS Bootstrap Installer
+# SimpleDNS Installer

-This repository contains the **public bootstrap installer** used to install the private SimpleDNS server.
+This repository contains the **public installer** used to install the private SimpleDNS server.

 The actual SimpleDNS codebase is stored in a **private repo**, so authentication is required.
 This bootstrap process generates an SSH deploy key for the server, allows you to add it to GitHub,